stain/s11.no/content/2024/phd/glossary/index.md

 : Grouping of digital scholarly outputs with relationships, semantic descriptions and executable code \[[Bechhofer 2013]\].
 See Section intro:rq2.

 **RO-Crate** (Research Object Crate)
 : Method to package Research Objects with metadata in an embedded JSON-LD file \[[Soiland-Reyes 2022a]\].
 See Section ch5:packaging-research-artefacts-with-ro-crate.
-See _JSON-LD_, _RO_
+See _JSON-LD_, _RO_.

 **RS** (Research Software)
 :  _Research Software includes source code files, algorithms, scripts, computational workflows and executables that were created during the research process or for a research purpose_ \[[Gruenpeter 2021]\].